HaloDot/Developer-Docs/Intents/TT3 Intents/TT3 Intent Integration Guide.md

 ![Integration Mechanisms](../assets/Android%20vs%20deeplinking.png)

 This guide will walk you through integration for each mechanism.
-If you are trying to do a TT3 intent integration, refer to the [TT3 Integration Guide](../TT3%20Intents/TT3%20Intent%20Integration%20Guide.md).
+If you are trying to do a Transaction intent integration, refer to the [Transaction Integration Guide](../Transaction%20Intents/Transaction%20Intent%20Integration%20Guide.md).

 ## 2. Android Intents Mechanism ##